Strawhorse/Java-Chat-App/README.md

 Update:
-Created a new package under com.Jbr.networkChat to test out some networking protocols on
+Created a new package under com.Jbr.networkChat to test out some networking protocols on a simple server/client setup